geochrist/dctk/INSTALL.md

   The result should be a file named liblibparse.a in the src-liberty_parse-2.6 directory.

+### ASU Libraries

+  ***The current plan of record is use these libraries for the competition.***

+  Request access to the ASU predictive 7nm libraries through the form at http://asap.asu.edu/asap.
+(Scroll to the bottom to the Donwload button and click through the agreement pages.
+Then fill in your details to get a download link.)

+  Once you get the download, unzip/untar it at the following directory:

+    cd $DIR/..

+  You should have a subdirectory directory named ASAP7_PDKandLIB_v1p6.

+  You'll need to postprocess the library for it to work with the parsers.
+Do the following

+    cd ASAP7_PDKandLIB_v1p6/lib_release_191006/asap7_7p5t_library/rev25/LIB/CCS
+    sed '/waveform_time_template/,/\}/d ; /^[[:space:]]*driver_waveform/d' asap7sc7p5t_INVBUF_RVT_TT_ccs_191031.lib > asap7sc7p5t_INVBUF_RVT_TT_ccs_191031.postprocessed.lib

+  Note that we are postprocessing only the inverter and buffer library since we are limiting the TAU 2020 Contest to inverters and buffers.

+  Other information

+  * spice netlists are available at `ASAP7_PDKandLIB_v1p6/lib_release_191006/asap7_7p5t_library/rev25/CDL/xAct3D_extracted/Extracted_netlists/asap7sc7p5t_INVBUF_RVT.sp`
+  * spice models are available at `ASAP7_PDKandLIB_v1p6/asap7PDK_r1p6/models/hspice/7nm_TT.pm`

+  Note that the spice models are level 72 (finfets) and need HSPICE for simulation.
+We are looking into an experimental version of ngspice for simulation purposes.
+  (The released version does not yet support level 72.)

 ### Nangate FreePDK45 Library (no spice models)

+  (Note that we are ***not*** planning to use these libraries for the competition.
+This information is only for reference.)

   Download the NangateOpenCellLibrary_PDKv1_3_v2010_12.tgz from https://projects.si2.org/openeda.si2.org/project/showfiles.php?group_id=63#p78
   (You will need to register with the organization.)